vbhalla/vbhalla.github.io/_posts/2019-06-10-Computer-Vision-CNNs.md

     133

-If I randomly chose a breed, I would have a probability of it being correct of 1/133, hopefully I can achieve an accuracy higher than that.
+If I randomly choose a breed, I would have a probability of it being correct of 1/133, hopefully I can achieve an accuracy higher than that.

 After googling around, I looked at a few CNN architectures and it seemed that 3-5 Convolutional layers would be a good start.
-I then initially had 1 fully connected layer, but to be honest the model performed poorly so I added to additional layers and adjusted my learning rate down.
+I then initially had 1 fully connected layer, but to be honest the model performed poorly so I added two additional layers and adjusted my learning rate down.

 ### Architecture